In Gay Madrid: Cast

+Songs

+The film features two songs by Fred E Ahlert and Roy Turk ('Smile While We May' and 'Into My Heart'), and two by Clifford Grey, Herbert Stothart and Xavier Cugat ('Santiago' and 'Dark Night').
+All are sung by Ramon Novarro.
+A fifth song is performed at the start of the film by Lottice Howell.
+Its title is not certain, but is probably 'Let Me Give You Love,' by Ahlert and Turk.

 Production

 Under the working title The House of Troy, filming of In Gay Madrid began on November 14, 1929 and concluded on December 21.
 Some retakes were directed by Robert Ober in January 1930.

 Release

 In Gay Madrid was released on May 17, 1930, and was moderately successful at the box office. though it was critically panned.
 The film's financial under-performance could, in part, be attributed to American audiences growing tired of musicals.
 It was paired with the comedy short, The Home Edition, starring Jay C. Flippen, in some U.S. theaters.
 It was released in Ottawa on June 23, 1930, along with the short Memories, a Musical Fantasy.
 In Gay Madrid has had a DVD release from Warner Archive in November 2015.